Course outline

 Course structure

-For their first year of study students attend the same weekly seminars as students taking the Taught MA in Biography.
-These provide the critical awareness of the subject which is an essential prerequisite for dissertation work and they are one of the most distinctive and valuable elements of the MA.
-They take place as follows:
+For their first year of study students attend the same weekly seminars as students taking the MA by Research in Biography.
+These provide the critical awareness of the subject that is an essential prerequisite, and take place as follows:

 - Autobiography (September to December)